MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ## Retrieve context in private channels

 > [!NOTE]
-> Private channels are currently in private developer preview only.
+> Private channels are available in private developer preview only.

 When your content page is loaded in a private channel, the data you receive from the `getContext` call is obfuscated to protect the privacy of the channel.